Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: INTRODUCTION

 \section{INTRODUCTION}

-The characterization of matter at high densities (similar to the solid state, and higher), intermediate temperatures (a thousand to a million degrees K), and fast (microsecond-nanosecond) to ultrafast (picosecond to femtosecond) timescales, is central to our understanding of planetary and stellar interiors, fusion energy technologies, and the fundamental interactions in matter at extreme conditions.
-These often-called `warm dense matter' states appear at conditions that fall between those described by traditional condensed matter and plasma physics, where theoretical simplifications are often not available.
-The onus of developing a physical understanding of this regime thus falls particularly on laboratory experiments.
-The creation and probing of these warm and dense states of matter in the laboratory often relies on central facilities capable of delivering high-brilliance irradiation, which can rapidly generate extreme temperatures in dense (i.e. solid) targets by ultrafast (fs-ps) 'isochoric' heating, or by production of dynamic compression waves within the target facilitated by the expansion of heated matter on longer timescales (ps-ns) \cite{ng:2005}.
-Ultrafast techniques have been widely employed to study the case of isochoric heating, at timescales from femtosecond energy delivery to electrons, to picosecond heating of the lattice ions and hydrodynamic expansion into a vapor\cite{Patel:2003, Gregori:2005,Ivanov:2003}.
+Matter with an atomic density similar to that of the solid state, at temperatures of thousands to millions of degrees Kelvin and pressures exceeding millions of atmospheres, and undergoing rapid changes on microsecond to femtosecond timescales, is central to our understanding of planetary and stellar interiors, fusion energy technologies, and fundamental materials physics and chemistry.
+These warm dense matter states are not well described by the theoretical simplifications of traditional condensed matter physics or plasma physics.
+Laboratory experiments are thus critical for developing a physical understanding of this regime of temperature, density, pressure, and timescale.
+The creation and probing of warm dense matter in the laboratory often relies on central facilities capable of delivering high-brilliance irradiation, which can rapidly generate extreme temperatures in dense (i.e. solid or liquid) targets by ultrafast (fs-ps) `isochoric' heating, or by the production of dynamic compression waves within the target facilitated by the expansion of heated matter on longer (ps-ns) timescales\cite{ng:2005, Sentoku:2007, Fletcher:2014}.
+Ultrafast techniques have been widely employed to study the case of isochoric heating at timescales from femtosecond energy delivery to electrons, to picosecond heating of the lattice ions and hydrodynamic expansion into a vapor\cite{Patel:2003, Gregori:2005,Ivanov:2003,Levy:2015,Sentoku:2007}.